jjmchew/jjmchew.github.io/cs/DSA/DSAProblems.md

 - 83-**Remove duplicates**: https://leetcode.com/problems/remove-duplicates-from-sorted-list/description/
     - makes sense, but had trouble with implementing
-    - review with the goal of getting more fluid / familiar with linked lists and manipulation
+    - did this again as part of LS220 problems
+      - LS solution is cleaner, but otherwise, no problems

 - 21-**Merge two sorted lists**: https://leetcode.com/problems/merge-two-sorted-lists/description/
     - had trouble with keep head / curr sensible
     - had to implement this first with arrays (lists) and then work on linked lists since I had trouble keeping track of pointers, etc.
     - could review

 - 141-**Linked list cycle**: https://leetcode.com/problems/linked-list-cycle/description/
     - had some trouble with implementing a means of observing a linked list (i.e., printing the list could be infinite)
       - final implementation seems straightforward
-    - could review with the goal of getting more familiar with linked lists
+    - did this a part of LS problems
+      - easy (but did not use fast/slow pointers)
+    - do this again to review fast/slow pointers

 ## Mon May 6, 2024